TechHutTV/homelab/media/README.md

 ### NZBGet

-#### Fix NZBGet "directory does not appear to exist inside the container" error in Sonarr/Radarr
+#### Fix directory does not appear to exist inside the container error
+This error may appear within Sonarr and Radarr.
 Once NZBGet is setup go to settings and under **INCOMING NZBS** change the **AppendCategoryDir** to **No**.
 This will prevent some potential mapping issues and save on unnessesary directories.

 ### qBittorrent